cwhitelam/crudAppCW2/README.md

 <h1>CRUD App with Blazor</h1>
-This project is a simple CRUD (Create, Read, Update, Delete) application built with Blazor, a .NET web framework for building interactive web UIs using C#.
+This project was created using the Blazor WebAssembly framework, which allows developers to build interactive web UIs using C#.
+The application implements CRUD (Create, Read, Update, Delete) functionality for managing a list of users.
+The user interface was built using HTML and CSS with the help of the Bootstrap CSS framework.
+The application also uses ASP.NET Core and Entity Framework Core for server-side functionality and data storage, respectively.
+Overall, the combination of these technologies allows for the creation of a responsive and functional web application that can be deployed to a variety of platforms.

 <h2>Features</h2>